Lovecraft for beginners:

 The Selected Letters in five volumes.
 There is a useful index booklet to accompany this set, by S.T.
 Joshi, and you want the second edition of that.
 Volume II of the set is currently scanned and free on Archive.org.
 Letters from New York is also a good selection of letters, from the time he was living in New York City, but it has lately become expensive.

 By Correspondent.
 Lovecraft’s letters to various correspondents are also currently being issued as affordable print-on-demand paperbacks.
 The volumes of letters to Kleiner and Galpin are probably the best of these to start with, although the Barlow letters in the Florida University Press book O Fortunate Floridian!: H.P.
 Lovecraft’s Letters to R.H.
 Barlow are highly regarded and still available as an affordable paperback.
+The volume of letters to Moe has many vivid travelogues and accounts of Providence.

 The revision tales: